CecchiLinux/wikipedia-geoEdits/README.md

+## Acknowledgments

+Thanks to [Chimpler](https://github.com/chimpler/tweet-heatmap) for the map print.

 # Scalable And Cloud Programming exam

-WikiGeoEdits is realized for the course of Scalable And Cloud Programming.
+WikiGeoEdits project is realized for the course of Scalable And Cloud Programming.